tomhrr/cosh/doc/all.md

    time it took to receive the response.
 The generator will return results as they are received.

- - `dig`: takes a DNS record type and a DNS name, and returns the DNS response for that query.
-The result from the call is a hash, including separate entries for the header, question, answer, and authority sections from the DNS response.
+ - `dns`: takes a DNS name and a record type, and returns the DNS response for that query.
+The result from the call is a hash, including separate entries for the header, question, answer, authority, and additional sections from the DNS response.
- - `dig/t`: like `dig +trace`, so the result from the call is a generator over a series of hashes, where each hash contains the answer from the next level of the hierarchy, starting at the root.
- - `digat`: takes a DNS record type, a DNS name, and a nameserver IP address or hostname.
-Queries the nameserver and returns a response with the same format as `dig`.
+ - `dnsat`: takes a nameserver IP address, a DNS name, and a DNS record type.
+Queries the nameserver and returns a response with the same format as `dns`.

  - `socket`: takes a server name/address and a port, and returns socket reader and socket writer objects.